landerson02/BuckyWorld/README.md

 **Earning points**

 * The application must successfully update the user table in the database to reflect newly earned points for the user upon attendance of a lcoation
 * The user table should increment the total points attribute to it's current value plus the point value of the location that the user visited

+**Account Management**

+* Upon login through the login page, the existance of the user name must be verified in the user table, in other words, the username that was entered should be in the table
+  * If the username was found, the password that the user entered in the interface must match the password for that username in the database
+  * If the password the user entered and the password in the database do not match, the user will instead recieve an "incorrect password" alert upon pressing the login button
+  * If the password the user entered and the password in the database match, the user will be routed to the map page
+* Upon pressing the sign in button on the sign in page
+  * If any of the password, confirmation password, or username fields are empty, the user must be notified through an alert to fill out the remaining field(s)
+  * If the password and confirmation passwords do not match, the user must be notified through an alert that the password and confirmation password do not match
+  * If the username already exists in the users table, the user must be notified through an alert to choose a different username
+  * Otherwise, the users username and password should be stored in the users table with a default point value of 0, and the user should be routed to the map page

+**Landmark Pages**

 ### API Calls